sydeaka/automated_shiny_testing_demo/README.md

 # Setup

-* Run the `setup.R` script from within RStudio
+Run the `setup.R` script from within the RStudio IDE.
-* Open the Docker application

 # Demo